JWST NIRISS operations include telescope pointing maneuvers (dithers and target acquisitions) using targetable areas called apertures.

 - Dithering is not supported for the single object slitless spectroscopy (SOSS) mode.

 - Target acquisition (TA) is required when using a subarray in SOSS and AMI observing modes, and it is strongly encouraged in those modes even when using full frame readout.
-TA is not implemented for WFSS.
+TA is not implemented for WFSS and imaging.

 - All targeting is performed using apertures, which define the target's position and extent in the field of view of the detector.

-- Mosaics can be used in the WFSS mode to cover an area larger than the 2.2' x 2.2' NIRISS field of view.
+- Mosaics can be used in the WFSS and imaging modes to cover an area larger than the 2.2' x 2.2' NIRISS field of view.